 - Caught by machinery or struck by debris, equipment, or falling objects

 - Electrical work or hot work on equipment not verified as hydrocarbon free

 - Failure to verify work permit

 - Failure in PPE chosen for the task or the incorrect PPE for the task

 - Use of the correct tool incorrectly or use of incorrect tool for the task

 - Did the location experience a community evacuation or sheltering event during the evaluation period?

-Did the location have any API RP Tier 1 Process Safety Events (PSE) that required notification to the National Response Center during the evaluation period?
+- Did the location have any API RP Tier 1 Process Safety Events (PSE) that required notification to the National Response Center during the evaluation year?

 Contractor Safety Achievement Award

 This award recognizes maintenance contractors working a minimum of 20,000 hours per the calendar year at a regular member facility.